Consistent estimation of the spectrum of trace class data augmentation algorithms: Random Matrix Approximation method of

 Sacrificing independence and identicalness of the random sample in \citet{adamczak:bednorz:2015}'s RMA method, however, comes at a price (as compared to \cite{koltchinskii:gine:2000}'s method, which uses IID samples).
 In particular, to ensure strong consistency in \citet{adamczak:bednorz:2015}'s method, an additional regularity condition is required to be satisfied by the Markov operator $K$, namely, a $L^2(\pi)$ function $F : \X \rightarrow \R$ needs to exist for which $|h(x,x')| \leq F(x)F(x')$ for all $x, x' \in X$.
-Interestingly, as we show in the following Lemma~\ref{lemma_eqv}, this condition for $K$, is equivalent to that of $K$ being trace-class in the current setting.
-At the core of the proof for Lemma~\ref{lemma_eqv}, the following two alternative characterizations of trace class and Hilbert Schmidt operators (see, e.g., \citet{jorgens:1982}) are used.
+Interestingly, as we show in the following lemma (Lemma~\ref{lemma_eqv}), this condition for $K$ is equivalent to that of $K$ being trace-class in the current setting.
+The proof of Lemma~\ref{lemma_eqv} is provided in Section~\ref{supp_sec_rma_exact} of the Appendix.
+At the core of the proof, the following two alternative characterizations of trace class and Hilbert Schmidt operators (see, e.g., \citet{jorgens:1982}) are used.
 The operator $K$ as defined in (\ref{K_defn}) is trace class if and only if

 whereas it is Hilbert Schmidt if and only if

 \begin{lemma} Consider a reversible Markov operator $K$ as defined in (\ref{K_defn}).
 Define $h(x, x') = k(x, x')/\pi(x')$ for $x, x' \in \X$.
 Then the following two conditions are equivalent: \begin{enumerate}[label = (\roman*)] \item there exists $F : \X \rightarrow \R$ such that $\pi F^2 < \infty$ and $|h(x,x')| \leq F(x)F(x')$ for all $x, x' \in X$.